Urban Bush Women

 Urban Bush Women (UBW), founded in 1984 by Jawole Willa Jo Zollar, is a Brooklyn, New York-based non-profit dance company and professional African-American women's dance company.
-The ensemble performs choreography by Zollar and a several other choreographers, often with a focus on the experiences of women of African descent.
+The ensemble performs choreography by Zollar and several other choreographers, often with a focus on the experiences of women of African descent.

-About
+Description

+Urban Bush Women aims to engage with artists, activists, audiences, and communities through performances, artist development, education, and community engagement.